Tamper Detection against Unitary Operators: Introduction

+Since Shor's work on the existence of error-correcting structures for the quantum framework~\cite{Shor_coding}, there has been a rich history of quantum error correction~\cite{CSS,Dan_thesis, Kitaev,steane}.
+One can draw similar parallels between quantum error correction and quantum tamper detection as those present in the classical framework.
+In particular, tamper detection schemes try to handle an error set that is not bounded by weight with a possible loss in the ability to correct.

+\textbf{Quantum Authentication Schemes (QAS).} The work of~\cite{GC17,ABW09} studies the notion of non-malleability in quantum authentication schemes.
+In quantum authentication schemes, both the encoder and decoder have a pre-shared private random key $\mathrm{K}$ that is not accessible to an adversary.
+We require that in the absence of an adversary, the received state should be the same as the sent state, and otherwise, with high probability, either the decoder rejects, or the received state is the same as that sent by the encoder.
+It is known that such quantum authentication schemes exist (for example, Clifford authentication~\cite{GC17}), whereas tamper detection schemes are keyless.
+Similarly, a few other works have also considered a ``tampering" adversary~\cite{Anne,Dan_clone}.
+Again, these works are keyed primitives, making them different from tamper detection that works without keys.

-\paragraph*{Related works and future directions.} The work of \cite{JW15} extends tamper detection codes to non-malleable codes that do not provide any information about $m$.\cite{DPW10}, by giving a modular construction of non-malleable codes by combining tamper-detection codes and leakage-resilient codes.
-There is a vast body of literature that considers tampering attacks using other approaches besides non-malleable codes and tamper detection codes.
-See ~\cite{MDRHX11,MDT10,MTE03,MKSXK12,SKD11,RATST04,VAVY11,YMAD06,TBA11,KR12}.
-Also, we refer to ~\cite{DPW10} for a more detailed comparison between these approaches and non-malleable codes.
+Classically, tamper detection codes have turned out to be a fruitful object with rich applications.
+The work of~\cite{DPW10} introduced non-malleable codes for which decoding a tampered codeword either results in an original message or a message unrelated to $m$.
+The work of~\cite{JW15} made the connection between tamper detection and non-malleable codes more explicit; by giving a modular construction of non-malleable codes out of weak tamper detection codes and leakage-resilient codes.
+There is a vast body of literature that considers tampering attacks using other approaches besides non-malleable codes and tamper detection codes (see~\cite{MDRHX11,MDT10,MTE03,MKSXK12,SKD11,RATST04,VAVY11,YMAD06,TBA11,KR12}).
+We refer to~\cite{DPW10} for a more detailed comparison between these approaches and non-malleable codes, which have been a central object of study in recent times.

-We believe our work is a significant step towards extending tamper secure properties like non-malleability to quantum setting which might independently find more applications to quantum tamper secure cryptography.